rogue707Dev/django-gdaps/docs/usage.rst

 just ducktype-implement the methods the Interface demands.
 If you forget to implement a method, GDAPS will complain instantly.

-If you need a more "Plugin"-like class, just create a class that implements the ``gdaps.IPlugin`` interface, or use the included ``gdaps.Plugin`` class as parent for your convenience.

 Extending Django's URL patterns
 -------------------------------